Skip to content

 • MCP servers: Extend CodeBuddy Code with additional tools and integrations

-• Priority: Higher-level configurations override lower-level configurations
+• Priority: Higher-level configurations override lower-level ones

 Excluding Sensitive Files